geozha583/ShowOrderer/README.md

 * Vignettes and diddies are never adjacent to other vignettes or diddies
 * Certain sketches are placed at the start of blocks when this is specifically requested
 * Certain pairs of sketches are not placed adjacent to one another when this is specifically requested
+* Certain pairs of sketches are placed in different blocks from one anotehr when this is specifically requested
 * Certain sketches are placed first or last overall when this is specifically requested
 * Certain sketches are not placed in the first block when this is specifically requested
 * No actor has more quick changes than the number allowed (given as input to model)